Signagi Municipality

 Sighnaghi (სიღნაღის მუნიციპალიტეტი) is an administrative-territorial unit in eastern Georgia, Kakheti region.
 The municipality borders the municipalities of Gurjaani and Sagarejo to the northwest and west, the municipality of Dedoplistskaro to the southeast and the municipality of Lagodekhi and the Republic of Azerbaijan to the north and northeast.
-The area is 1251.7 km².
+The area is 1251.7 km2.
 Agricultural fields occupy 93,375 ha, and forest resources amount to 5,500 ha.

 History

-Until 1917, Sighnaghi municipality was called Sighnaghi Mazra; from 1928, the municipality was part of Kakheti Mazra, and from 1929 it was included in Kakheti District.
+Until 1917 Sighnaghi municipality was called Sighnaghi Mazra; from 1928, the municipality was part of Kakheti Mazra, and from 1929 it was included in Kakheti District.
 Since 1930, it has been formed as a separate district.
-On July 9, 1938, according to the resolution of the Supreme Council of the Georgian SSR, the Sighnaghi district was separated from Tsiteltskaro district, and the remaining district was divided into the following rural councils: Sighnaghi (district centre), Anaga, Vakiri, Sakobo, Bodbis-Khevi, Kvemo-Machkhaani, Jugaani, Tibaani, Nukriani, Magharo, Bodbe and Ulyanovka.
-From 1963-1964, Tsiteltskaro district again joined to Sighnaghi district, and from 1965 it was again separated as a separate unit of Dedoplistskaro district.
+On 9 July 1938, according to the resolution of the Supreme Council of the Georgian SSR, the Sighnaghi district was separated from Tsiteltskaro district, and the remaining district was divided into the following rural councils: Sighnaghi (district centre), Anaga, Vakiri, Sakobo, Bodbis-Khevi, Kvemo-Machkhaani, Jugaani, Tibaani, Nukriani, Magharo, Bodbe and Ulyanovka.
+From 1963 to 1964, Tsiteltskaro district again joined to Sighnaghi district, and from 1965 it was again separated as a separate unit of Dedoplistskaro district.

-Based on then-President Mikheil Saakashvili's Order No. 2304 of December 16, 2005, the districts of Georgia were reorganized, resulting from which the existing districts were changed into municipalities.
-LEPL Sighnaghi Municipality was registered as a payer (ID 240417223) is December 21, 2006, and the date of registration was June 18, 2007.
+Based on then-president Mikheil Saakashvili's Order No. 2304 of 16 December 2005, the districts of Georgia were reorganized, resulting from which the existing districts were changed into municipalities.
+LEPL Sighnaghi Municipality was registered as a payer (ID 240417223) is 21 December 2006, and the date of registration was 18 June 2007.

 Sighnaghi is a municipality located in the Kakheti region.
 It is determined by archeological excavations that this area played an important role since the Paleolithic, Neolithic and Bronze Ages.
 The territory of Sighnaghi district was formerly known as Kambechovani, and later it was called Kiziki.
 After the recognition of Christianity as the state religion in Georgia, this side acquired great importance.
 St. Nino was executed and buried here.
 Sighnaghi is a word of Turkish origin and means shelter.

 Administrative divisions and sattlements

-Municipality of Sighnaghi is a unification of settlements with administrative borders and an administrative centre - the city of Sighnaghi.
+Municipality of Sighnaghi is a unification of settlements with administrative borders and an administrative centre – the city of Sighnaghi.
 Sighnaghi municipality has an elected representative body (council) and an executive body (town hall).
 The municipality has a registered population and its own property, budget, and income.
 The municipality is a legal entity under public law.
 The municipality council and mayor of Sighnaghi municipality are elected for four years.
 The last elections were held in 2021.